Go 2: Release and Go+

 Go 2 was released in October 1978 to positive reviews and a number 21 chart peak.
-Like White Music, it was given praise in Sounds, Melody Maker, and the NME.
 The initial 15,000 pressings of the album came with a bonus disc of five dub remixes entitled Go+.
 In 1990, these tracks were included on the compilation Explode Together: The Dub Experiments 78-80.

+Critical reception

+Like White Music, Go 2 was given praise in Sounds, Melody Maker, and the NME.
+The Nottingham Evening Post wrote that "there's a wider range of experimentation, less instrumental clutter and a hatful of unpredictable twists," and noted that the hooklines are "just as tricksily devastating."